 Berries and Cream Trifle – This easy trifle includes layers of cake, fresh berries, and whipped cream.
-Take a shortcut with your favorite store bought pound cake or angel food cake – or make your own.
+Take a shortcut with store bought pound cake or angel food cake – or make your own.
 You’ll love this simple and beautiful red, white, and blue dessert!
 VIDEO below!

 Today I’m bringing you an easy, beautiful, and delicious recipe.
 Extra points that it’s red, white, and blue, which makes it perfect for your 4th of July celebration.
 Berries and whipped cream are the most delicious way to consume patriotic colors (I’ll skip the artificial food coloring).
 It’s no coincidence that Independence Day falls during peak berry season, right? 😉

 I’m keeping things super simple with this trifle – cake, berries, whipped cream, and jam.
 That’s it.
-The cake is moist and buttery, the berries are fresh and juicy, and the whipped cream is sweet and decadent.
+The cake is moist and buttery, the berries are fresh and juicy, and the whipped cream is fluffy and decadent.
 It’s the perfect combo of flavors and textures.

 If you’d like, you can make the cake days in advance and store it tightly covered in the freezer.
 Defrost it in the fridge before cutting it into cubes.
 Once you layer the cake with the berries and whipped cream no one will know the cake wasn’t freshly baked.
 It’ll be our little secret.